Running a Client

 sub-commands

-Input help upload
+Input help workers

 sub-commands:

-Usage: upload <COMMAND>
+Usage: workers <COMMAND>

 Commands: